phaserjs/phaser/README.md

 * Internally the Cache now uses a single _cache object, which is partitioned to store the various different object types.
 Before the cache used lots of private objects, one per data type, but it's now a lot cleaner and we've managed to cut out hundreds of lines of duplicate code in the process.
 * Cache.getImage has a new argument which lets you return either just the HTML Image element or the entire image cache object, which includes the baseTexture and frame data.
 * Cache.getImage will return a __default image if the key isn't given, or a __missing image if the key is given but not found in the cache.
 This means it will always return a valid image and no longer cause Phaser to throw runtime errors deeper down with invalid image objects.
+* AABB vs. AABB collisions now work in Ninja Physics. `reportCollisionVsWorld` already worked, and contained all of the logic required to resolve a collision once the appropriate vectors had been established. `reportCollisionVsBody` was refactored to use that function (now generically named `reportCollision`), and now AABBs can collide properly, including bouncing and friction. reportCollisionVsWorld is now just a wrapper around reportCollision to maintain compatibility (thanks @standardgaussian #1905)

 ### Updates